Mia Zapata

-Mia Katherine Zapata (August 25, 1965 – July 7, 1993) was an American musician who was the lead vocalist and lyricist for the punk rock band The Gits.
-After gaining praise in the emerging grunge scene, Zapata was raped and murdered in Seattle in 1993 while walking home from the Comet Tavern at the age of 27.
-The crime went unsolved for a decade before her killer, Jesus Mezquia, was arrested in 2003.
-The following year, Mezquia was tried, convicted, and sentenced to 36 years in prison.
+Mia Katherine Zapata (August 25, 1965 – July 7, 1993) was an American musician who was the lead vocalist and lyricist of the punk rock band the Gits.
+As part of the burgeoning Seattle music scene, she was noted for her powerful vocals and fiery stage presence.

+Zapata was raped and murdered while walking home from the Comet Tavern in July 1993, at the age of 27.
+The Gits had accepted an offer to be signed to Atlantic Records and were about to embark on a national tour at the time of her death.
+In December 2002, nearly a decade after the murder, DNA evidence obtained from the crime scene was tested and identified Jesus Mezquia as the perpetrator, leading to his arrest in January 2003.
+In March 2004, Mezquia was convicted of first-degree felony murder and sentenced to 36 years in prison.